DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 ```

 ### VMs List
 The vms list is a comma separated list of vm entries.
-These are the VMs launch in the stack.
+These are the VMs to launch in the stack.
-Each entry comprises of three elemets seperate by `-` (dash).
+Each entry comprises of three elemets seperate by a `-` (dash).
 1. Recipe.
 This is either `custom` or `distro`. `distro` is to be specified for distribution images and `custom` for custom kernels.
 2. Arch.
 Architecture is either `x86_64` or `arm64`
 3. Version.
 This is either the distribution version for recipe `distro` or kernel version for recipe `custom`.

-The vm entry is parsed by in a fuzzy manner.
+The vm entry is parsed in a fuzzy manner.
 Therefore each element can be inexact.
 Furthermore the order of the elements is not important either.
 The entry is only required to consist of `<recipe>-<arch|local>-<version>` in some order.

 #### Example 1
- > jammy-local-distro distro-local-jammy local-ubuntu22-distro

- All of the above resolve to the entry [ubuntu-22, local, dist
+ All of the below resolve to the entry [ubuntu-22, local, distro]
+ - jammy-local-distro
+ - distro-local-jammy
+ - local-ubuntu22-distro

 #### Example 2
-> amazon4.14-x86-distro distro-x86_64-amazon4.14 amzn_4.14-amd64-distro 4.14amazon-distro-x86

-All of the above resolve to [amazon linux 2 4.14, x86_64, distro]
+All of the below resolve to [amazon linux 2 4.14, x86_64, distro]
+- amazon4.14-x86-distro
+- distro-x86_64-amazon4.14
+- amzn_4.14-amd64-distro
+- 4.14amazon-distro-x86

 #### Example 3
-> custom-arm-5.4 5.4-arm64-custom custom-5.4-aarch64`

-All of the above resolve to [kernel 5.4, arm64, custom]
+All of the below resolve to [kernel 5.4, arm64, custom]
+- custom-arm-5.4
+- 5.4-arm64-custom
+- custom-5.4-aarch64`